zhaoyiww/CoFF/scripts/README.md

 - **Subset creation**: Tools for constructing geometrically planar subsets.
 - **Image feature extraction**: Offline scripts to extract pixel-wise image features

-Preprocessed data can be downloaded from [our storage link](xxx) (note: **ScanNet++ is not included due to licensing restrictions and must be requested individually**).
+Preprocessed data can be downloaded from [CoFF preprocessed data](https://www.research-collection.ethz.ch/handle/20.500.11850/742804) (note: **ScanNet++ is not included due to licensing restrictions and must be requested individually**).
 If you'd like to preprocess the datasets yourself, or prepare your own data, follow the steps below.

 ## Preprocessing instructions